History of the Archaeological Research at Prague Castle

 Proof of intensive archaeological research activity lies in the remainders of various buildings and other ancient structures unearthed below ground level at Prague Castle.
 Some of these sites are accessible to the public.

 The oldest masonry remainders are those of the Church of Virgin Mary, founded by Prince Borivoj I before 885.
 This church is the second oldest in Bohemia and the oldest in Prague.
-It was a simple, building with single nave and an apse and during the excavations the grave of Prince Spytihnev (895-915) and his wife was found in its interior.
+It was a simple, building with single nave and an apse and during the excavations, the grave of Prince Spytihnev (895 - 915) and his wife was found in its interior.
 The preserved northern part of the church lies in the Prague Castle Picture Gallery in the neighbourhood of the passageway between the Second and Fourth Courtyards.
 The masonry of the church, a part of the floor of cretaceous marly limestone tiles and the foundations of the altar in the apse are visible.
 The church can be seen from the mentioned passageway and from a window in the Picture Gallery.

-In the space between St. Vitus Cathedral and the building of the Old Provost's House there is a covered excavation which can be seen through a grille from the Third Courtyard of the Castle.
+In the space between St. Vitus Cathedral and the building of the Old Deanery there is a covered excavation which can be seen through a grille from the Third Courtyard of the Castle.
 Concealed here are the foundations of the episcopalian Chapel of St. Maurice of the 11th century and the south-western part of the Romanesque Basilica of St. Vitus (a part of the western crypt with an apse and the southern part of the transept with several vaults).

 The adjoining area containing the northern end of the Romanesque passage which connected St. Vitus Cathedral with St. Bartholomew's Church, which stood in the centre of the present Third Courtyard in the 12th-13th centuries, is not accessible to the public.

 A part of the archaeological excavations, covered with a reinforced concrete structure, has been preserved below the paving of the Third Courtyard.
 It spreads out in front of the entrance to the Old Royal Palace and in the zone along the southern wing.
 Only a narrow corridor, which runs from the Gothic floor of the Old Royal Palace to the south-western corner of the Third Courtyard, passes through the site of the excavations.
 It begins by the foundations of the no longer existing wing of the royal palace built after the mid-13th century.
 The communication continues through the basement of a 13th-century house of considerable size and two Gothic houses.
 Visible on the southern side are the remainders of older stone buildings in the form of the corner of a small house and the masonry of a larger house containing two rooms.
-These Romanesque buildings date in the late 12th or the early 13th century and they are much smaller than the neighbouring Gothic houses.
-According to their unearthed remainders the oldest dwelling-houses of the 10th and 11th centuries were of an even more modest character.
+These Romanesque buildings date back to the late 12th or the early 13th century and they are much smaller than the neighbouring Gothic houses.
+According to their unearthed remainders, the oldest dwelling-houses of the 10th and 11th centuries were of an even more modest character.
 They were simple frame houses usually containing one room only.

 The remainders of the defence rampart which protected the castle site from the late 9th to the first half of the 12th century are an interesting sight.

-Also situated on the area of the excavations are the foundations of a Romanesque house which were discovered in 1944 in the course of the hollowing-out of a fire protection reservoir in Hradcany Square.
+Also situated on the area of the excavations are the foundations of a Romanesque house which were discovered in 1944 in the course of the hollowing-out of a fire protection reservoir in Hradčany Square.
 On that occasion their masonry was removed, transferred to the Castle and newly placed on the site of the excavations.

 The excavations below the Third Courtyard can be visited exceptionally on the basis of a previous agreement with the archaeological workplace and the Department for the Care of Historic Monuments of the Office of the President of the Czech Republic.